 Q. Can the money collected be used for items not related to transportation, such as education?

-A. No. Unlike other state and local taxes, revenues raised from this penny tax can only be spent on the specific project list approved by the Regional Roundtable on October 13, 2011 (85% of the revenue) and on local transportation projects selected by local counties and municipalities (15% of the revenue) (Transform Metro Atlanta).
+A. No. Unlike other state and local taxes, revenues raised from this penny tax can only be spent on the specific project list approved by the Regional Roundtable on October 13, 2011 (85 percent of the revenue), and on local transportation projects selected by local counties and municipalities (15 percent of the revenue) (Transform Metro Atlanta).

 Q: Who selected these specific projects?

-A: With input from over 200,000 metro Atlanta residents, the Atlanta Regional Roundtable unanimously approved the list of projects that would be funded if the referendum passes.
+A: With input from more than 200,000 metro Atlanta residents, the Atlanta Regional Roundtable unanimously approved the list of projects that would be funded if the referendum passes.
 This list was chosen by the Roundtable using the following criteria: reducing traffic congestion, creating jobs, and improving quality of life.
-The 21-member Roundtable consisted of the county commission chair and one mayor from each of the 10 counties plus the Mayor of Atlanta (Transform Metro Atlanta).
+The 21-member Roundtable consisted of the county commission chair and one mayor from each of the 10 counties plus the mayor of Atlanta (Transform Metro Atlanta).

 Q. What are the terms referring to the Transportation Referendum?